Béchamel is a rich and creamy Mother Sauce made out of milk. It’s one of the five main source sauces from which other saucy recipes spring.

 Stir slowly and constantly, scraping the bottom and sides of the pan as you go to makes sure the flour does not attach to the pot.
-The sauce will thicken as it heats up.

-Reduce the heat to very low and simmer gently for about 2 minutes, continuing to stir constantly, then remove from heat and continue with your recipe.
+Once thickened, reduce the heat to very low and simmer gently for about 2 minutes, continuing to stir constantly, then remove from heat and continue with your recipe.